camdecoster/camdecoster.github.io/src/content/blog/what-is-array-reduce.md

 ![reduce an array from many values to one](@assets/what-is-array-reduce/images/header.png "Reduce an array from many values to one!")

 JavaScript has a number of [array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) that can be used to test and manipulate arrays.
-Most of these are pretty intuitive, but I always have to look at the documentation for the `reduce` method.
+Most of these are pretty intuitive, but I always have to look at the documentation for the `reduce{:js}` method.
 Simply put, the reduce method uses a function to return a value from each element of the array and accumulates those values into a single result, *reducing* it to a single value.
 It's works as follows:

 ```javascript
 const someArray = [5, 10, 15, 20];